 - For the advanced, there is the complete AiiDA API reference (including a Module Index), and of course you can always peek into the code on the AiiDA git repository.

-- If you wish to start developing a plugin for AiiDA the Plugin Development section is a good place to start.
+- If you wish to start developing a plugin for AiiDA the Basics section is a good place to start.

 - Practical information concerning how to set up your development environment and how to contribute to aiida core can be found on the AiiDA Wiki.